 If the outcome of the evaluation is other than (a) Continue, the following steps will be taken:

 - Communication of the problem to the student.
-The director of the student’s program (Clinical or Experimental) will, with input from the program faculty, compose a committee to gather information and document the problem.
-This committee may be composed of 3 persons, 2 program faculty and 1 person from outside the program.
-However, the composition of the committee is at the discretion of the program director.
+The director of the student’s Area (Clinical or Experimental) will, with input from the program faculty, compose a committee to gather information and document the problem.
+This committee may be composed of 3 persons, 2 area faculty and 1 person from outside the area.
+However, the composition of the committee is at the discretion of the Area's Director.
 Faculty (or staff) members providing significant information relevant to the student's evaluation will provide such information as completely as possible, specifying the sources of the information.
 During the information gathering phase, the student shall be afforded an opportunity to consult with the faculty member(s) involved and to provide information to the committee.
-Once the committee has gathered information and documented the problem, it will present its recommendation to the program faculty at a meeting in which a quorum of program faculty is present.
-At that meeting, a majority vote by the program faculty will indicate approval of the committee’s recommendation.
+Once the committee has gathered information and documented the problem, it will present its recommendation to the area faculty at a meeting in which a quorum of the area faculty is present.
+At that meeting, a majority vote by the area faculty will indicate approval of the committee’s recommendation.
 Then, the committee will present a statement to the student in writing that will include the exact recommendation (Recommendation b, c, d, e, or f) and supporting information.
+If the recommendation involves a remediation plan (Recommendations c or d), the details of the remediation plan will also be presented to the student in written form at this time.
+Remediation plans will be explicit with stated criteria for judging their success or failure as well as a timeline.
+Criticisms and remediation plans will be signed by the student (if he or she agrees), the student’s Area Director (Clinical or Experimental), the Director of Graduate Studies, and the student's advisor.
+Then they will be placed in the student's file.

 - Appeal of a dismissal decision.
 If a decision was made to dismiss the student from the program, the student may make a formal appeal.
-This should be done according to the University of Alabama’s University-wide Academic Grievance Procedures, described in the faculty handbook and available online at http://facultyhandbook.ua.edu/.
+This should be done according to the University of Alabama’s University-wide Academic Grievance Procedures, described in the faculty handbook and available online at Faculty Handbook – | The University of Alabama (ua.edu).

 Academic Misconduct Information

 The Department of Psychology will not tolerate academic misconduct.
 Procedures for reporting and resolving such cases are described in The University of Alabama Faculty Handbook and the University of Alabama Student Handbook.
 Should the Dean or Academic Affairs Officer find the student guilty of academic misconduct, the faculty may review the student’s record.
-If they deem it appropriate, the faculty may dismiss the student from his/her program of study in the Department of Psychology.
+If they deem it appropriate, the faculty may dismiss the student from his/her area of study in the Department of Psychology.
 Procedures for filing a student complaint regarding an academic action taken by instructional or administrative personnel are detailed in the Faculty Handbook (Appendix D).

 Graduate School information on Academic Misconduct.